codeworks-data/hands-on-tensorflow/Chapter-1-structured-data.md

 ###  **1.3 Model Training**

+Once the model architecture is ready, we can train the model, evaluate it, and run inference. <br>
 The simplist way to train a model using TensorFlow/Keras API is to call the internal function `fit()` method. <br>
 Note that there two other ways to train models : train_on_batch or a customized training loop. <br>